Is Yale Test Optional?

 There is no consideration given to a student’s citizenship or immigration status when Yale is reviewing an application, and all students are eligible for the need-based financial aid that Yale offers.
 Undocumented students living in the United States are covered by these policies, regardless of whether or not they have DACA status.

-- In order to be considered for admission to the first year, all prospective students are required to submit one of the following:
+• To be considered for admission to the first year, all prospective students are required to submit one of the following:

-- The Coalition Application, including any questions that are specific to Yale
+• The Coalition Application, including any questions that are specific to Yale

-- The Common Application with additional questions specific to Yale
+• The Common Application with additional questions specific to Yale

-- The QuestBridge Application, which also includes the Yale QuestBridge Questionnaire
+• The QuestBridge Application, which also includes the Yale QuestBridge Questionnaire

 Application fee of $80 or fee waiver if applicable

 The application fee of $80 should be paid online via the Common Application or Coalition Application website by prospective students.
-There is no cost associated with the QuestBridge Application; however, in order to apply to Yale with the QuestBridge Application, students must first be named QuestBridge Finalists.
+There is no cost associated with the QuestBridge Application; however, to apply to Yale with the QuestBridge Application, students must first be named QuestBridge Finalists.

 Recommendations from two different teachers in addition to one guidance counselor

-Request recommendations from two instructors who have taught you in core academic subjects (such as English, Foreign Language, Mathematics, Science, and Social Studies) and who have observed you performing at your highest level.
+Request recommendations from two instructors who have taught you in core academic subjects (such as English, Foreign Language, Mathematics, Science, and Social Studies) and have observed you performing at your highest level.
 These instructors should know you well and have witnessed you at your academic best.

-Recommendations from teachers who you had during your junior or senior year of high school are preferred, but not required.
+Recommendations from teachers you had during your junior or senior year of high school are preferred, but not required.
 Recommendations from teachers who taught you during your junior or senior year of high school are preferred.
 The most enlightening letters come from these lecturers the majority of the time.
 Yale does not encourage supplemental recommendations.

 Report from school, along with the transcript

-If you have attended other secondary schools or colleges and those courses do not appear on the official transcript from your current secondary school, you will need to request official transcripts from those institutions directly in order to have those courses included.
+If you have attended other secondary schools or colleges and those courses do not appear on the official transcript from your current secondary school, you will need to request official transcripts from those institutions directly to have those courses included.

 Recommendations and transcripts should be uploaded digitally through the website of either the Common Application or the Coalition Application.
 Recommendations and transcripts are sent to Yale University on behalf of QuestBridge Finalists automatically when the QuestBridge Application is submitted.